fornellas/RGB_Backpack_4096_Colors/README.md

 This is an alternative firmware for Sparkfun's serial interface RGB LED Matrix (http://www.sparkfun.com/products/760).
 It was based on Sparkfun's firmware v4 (http://www.sparkfun.com/datasheets/Components/RGB_Backpack_v4.zip) to address some limitations.

+Please also check out the Arduino library to easily interface with the new firmware: https://github.com/fornellas/SFRGBLEDMatrix.

 Motivation
 ==========